JennyTran17/VR_Project/README.md

 3. Crafting potions
 4. Unlocking progression through player actions

-Different mechanics were designed to feel physically grounded in VR, making use of the VR hand interaction, spatial positioning, and visual feedback.
+Different mechanics were designed to make use of the VR hand interaction, spatial positioning, and visual feedback.
+(Will be discussed later)

-Another key objective was extensibility.
-Potion crafting and interaction logic were designed as additional content without affecting the existing structure .
+The project also focuses on extensibility in which features like potion crafting and interaction logic were designed as additional content without affecting the existing structure.

-## 3. Technical Implementation and Challenges
+## 3. Technical Implementation, Challenges and Solution
 ### 3.1 Wand Interaction System
 It uses the XR Grab Interactable component, allowing the wand to be picked up and released using XR Ray Interactors.